 Berry Pie

 Mike’s family came to visit us last week so we didn’t do much wheat-free meat-free cooking.
 We did have lots of fun visiting with everyone though. :) Mike’s dad also has Celiac disease so there’s frequently a lot of food talk.
 His mom was nice enough to bring us a bag of Meister’s Gluten Free Flour Mixture.
-Apparently it’s well know throughout the St. Louis Celiac community for being a great mix to use for more delicate baking projects like angel food cake, pie crust, pastry, etc.
+Apparently it’s well known throughout the St. Louis Celiac community for being a great mix to use for more delicate baking projects like angel food cake, pie crust, pastry, etc.

 I used Meister’s pie crust recipe and based the filling off of this pie recipe from Allrecipes.